1960 Republican Party presidential primaries

 From March 8 to June 7, 1960, voters of the Republican Party chose its nominee for president in the 1960 United States presidential election.
 Incumbent Vice President Richard Nixon was selected as the nominee through a series of primary elections and caucuses culminating in the 1960 Republican National Convention held from July 25 to July 28, 1960, in Chicago, Illinois.

 At this time, primaries were not conclusive in deciding a party's nominee.
 However, Nixon faced no formidable opposition.
 He swept the primaries without difficulty and received the nomination unanimously at the July convention.
 He was briefly opposed by Governor Nelson Rockefeller of New York, who withdrew and endorsed Nixon after struggling in the polls.

 Candidates

+The following political leaders were candidates for the 1960 Republican presidential nomination:

+Nominee

-Major candidates
+Other major candidates

 These candidates participated in multiple state primaries or were included in multiple major national polls.

 Favorite sons

 The following candidates ran only in their home state's primary or caucus for the purpose of controlling its delegate slate at the convention and did not appear to be considered national candidates by the media.